 2. Injured seamen do not need to prove employer negligence to receive maintenance and cure benefits under the Jones Act

-Therefore, though proof of employer negligence can help your case, you do not need to prove it led to your injuries in order to collect benefits.
+Therefore, though proof of employer negligence can help your case, you do not need to prove that it led to your injuries to collect benefits.

 The Jones Act follows a comparative negligence policy, which means you can prove one party is more at fault than the other in your accident and for your resulting injuries.